-While the Greek Golden Visa is globally renowned for its real estate investment route, a suite of sophisticated, non-property options exists for the discerning investor.
+While the Greek Golden Visa is widely known for its real estate investment route, the program also offers a sophisticated range of financial investment options designed for investors who prefer flexibility, liquidity, and diversified portfolios.

 Why Consider an Alternative Investment?